 3. Awe-inspiring Nature + Great Climate

-From the Great Barrier Reef to rainforests, from kangaroos to wombats, Australia is home to rich biodiversity.
+Australia is home to rich biodiversity from the Great Barrier Reef to rainforests, from kangaroos to wombats.
 What more can one expect when they make an island continent their home?

 Apart from natural attractions, the country also has a wonderful climate.
 With an average of 300 sunny days per year, Australia is one of the warmest countries in the world.
 It is the best place to enjoy sand and water while sipping on a cool refreshing drink.